Gsoumyajit2005/invoice-processor-ml/README.md

 ## ⚠️ Known Limitations

 1. **Layout Sensitivity**: The ML model was fine‑tuned only on SROIE (retail receipts).
 Professional multi-column invoices may underperform until you fine‑tune on more diverse datasets.
-2. **Invoice Number (ML)**: SROIE lacks invoice number labels; the ML model won’t output it unless you add labeled data.
-The rule-based method can still recover it on many formats.
+2. **Invoice Number**: SROIE dataset lacks invoice number labels.
+The system solves this by using the Hybrid Fallback Engine, which successfully extracts invoice numbers using Regex whenever the ML model output is empty.
 3. **Line Items/Tables**: Not trained for table extraction yet.
 Rule-based supports simple totals; table extraction comes later.
 4. **OCR Variability**: Tesseract outputs can vary; preprocessing and thresholds can impact ML results.